-A big bowl of ice cream is the perfect way to top off a Memorial Day barbecue.
+There's nothing like a delicious bowl of ice cream to kick off the summer season!
 Although the origins of this frosty treat are uncertain, we do know that William Young patented the first hand-cranked ice cream freezer on May 30, 1848.
 This handy invention greatly simplified the process of making ice cream.
 Fortunately, you really don’t need any fancy equipment to prepare a delicious frozen dessert.
 With a little science knowledge and the contents of your kitchen, you can create a creamy confection that is worthy of any hot fudge sundae.

 rock salt or table salt